antaldaniel/dataandlyrics/content/post/2020-10-19-listen-local/index.md

 * **Participation in the experiment is free**.
 The research findings, including potential targets for your music, will be fully open, transparent and free.

 * If you are an artist, you can [simply fill in a form](https://www.surveymonkey.com/r/ll_collector_2020) identifying your music on Spotify, filling in a few biographical data about yourself (or your band, ensemble, group).
+We do not ask any financial data, and only very limited personal information.
 We only ask about city affiliations, targeted cities, age, experience level, and language of your lyrics, if you do not play instrumental music.
 In our experience, these factors are very important among musicology and sound engineering quality measures.
-(Read a bit more in the previous [post](https://dataandlyrics.com/post/2020-10-18-october_playlist/))
+(Read a bit more about our data [data use](https://dataandlyrics.com/project/listen-local/#data-use))

 * If you are a **fan of independent music**, please, **forward this post** to a band that you would love to see in our project, or a local music venue that you would like to visit again after the covid-19 pandemic.